Create software to transmit and provide secure, real-time data access to software vendors for schools in New York state.

 “The fact that the RIC One API is now considered a web standard for use around the world means our program is sophisticated,” Fitzgerald says.
 “It’s a big deal.”

-Jon Briccetti, president and CEO of Troy Web Consulting, agrees.
+Jon Briccetti, CEO of Troy Web Consulting, agrees.

 “RIC One is a leading-edge product, and while we can’t take all the credit for it, we’re happy to have played an important role in its development,” Briccetti says.